SaltyW123/gp20/README.md

+# Welsh Vocabulary Tutor

-This is the group repository for Group 20 doing the CC22120 Group Project 2018.
-Nathaniel Christopher Watts, Luke Wybar, Oscar Pocock.
+> This is the group repository for Group 20 doing the CS22120 Group Project 2020.

+Welsh Vocabulary Tutor is a program that helps people store and learn Welsh vocabulary.